+HRSA highly recommends you include concise language making it clear to HRSA which funding preference you are choosing.
 You only have to meet one of the qualifications stated above to receive the preference.
 Meeting more than one qualification does not increase an applicant's competitive position.
+If you choose not to select a funding preference, please use concise language making it clear to HRSA that you are not choosing a funding preference.